 Chances are your pitches are a compilation of 3D models, photorealistic renderings, line drawings, and floor plans.
-And while all the pieces of media in your presentation serve a purpose and are completely representative of your vision, the disconnect most likely stems from your clients inability to fully read, decipher, and comprehend what they’re looking at.
+And while all the pieces of media in your presentation serve a purpose and are completely representative of your vision, the disconnect most likely stems from your client's inability to fully read, decipher, and comprehend what they’re looking at.
 A classic example is reading floor plans.
-To a trained design professional, it comes like second nature understanding the arrangement and flow of a project from a floor plan.
-However, for your clients, it can be quite challenging trying to digest the size and scale of what you envision by looking at a series of labeled lines and boxes.
+To a trained design professional, it comes like second nature to understand the arrangement and flow of a project from a floor plan.
+However, for your clients, it can be quite challenging trying to digest the size and scale of what you envision by looking at a series of labelled lines and boxes.

 It's important to have the right tools to help your clients understand your vision better.

 Lizzy French of Storr Office Environments is one of the pioneers of VR technology in her company and design team.
 French shared with our team how Yulio “saves more than half the meetings.
 Typically if I have a million-dollar project, I might normally have 6 in-person meetings.
 I’d say with the VR it’s reduced to 2 or maybe 3 due to deeper understanding”.
 French goes on to say how seeing and understanding through the lens of a VR experience is able to speed up the client’s ability to make quick yet informed decisions.

 There’s no “we’ll get back to you”.
 We can get people to make a decision in the showroom and get it ordered for them.

 3. Avoid Costly Mistakes

 If you have been practicing for a while, you may have had the unfortunate experience of hearing your client start off their sentence with “I thought…” or “I wasn’t expecting…”.
 This signals that there was some sort of communication where your project ultimately didn’t meet your client’s expectations.
 Perhaps your client wasn’t able to fully describe their vision or you misunderstood a piece of their feedback.